-- Additional information in relation to dates and location will also be provided for ease of reference.
+Additional information in relation to dates and location may also be provided for ease of reference.

-If a site is found to be vacant under the terms of the scheme and is entered on the register it will then be subject to the vacant site levy, payable to Kilkenny County Council.
-The levy is payable in arrears each year beginning in 2019.
+A site entered on the register is subject to the vacant site levy, payable in arrears each year beginning in 2019.
 For 2018, the levy is 3% of the site's market value.
-(Under Budget 2018, this levy is now proposed to be increased to 7% for 2019).
-The levy is payable on a demand by the planning authority within 2 months, though arrangements may be made or facilitated by the planning authority for the payment of the levy by the owner of the site by instalments.
+For 2019, and every subsequent year, the levy increased to 7%.
+The levy is payable on demand within 2 months, though arrangements may be made for the payment of the levy by the owner of the site by instalments.
 If not paid, the levy shall be recoverable as a simple contract debt through the Courts.
 Any levy due will remain to be a charge on the land until paid.
-Section 16 of the Urban Regeneration and Housing Act sets out that the amount of the levy varies depending on the relationship between the amount of the site loan and the market value (e.g. if the outstanding amount of the loan is greater than the market value of the vacant site, the levy in respect of that site is 0%).

-An owner of a vacant site who receives a demand for payment of the levy may appeal against same to ABP within 28 days of the date of the demand on grounds that the site is no longer vacant or that the calculation of the levy is incorrect.
-If ABP upholds the appeal, then either the entry shall be removed from the register and the demand cancelled or it will advise the authority of the correct amount of the levy and an amended demand shall issue.
+From 2019, the owner of a vacant site who receives a demand for payment of the levy may appeal against same to An Bord Pleanála within 28 days of the date of the demand on grounds that the site is no longer vacant or that the calculation of the levy is incorrect.
+If ABP upholds the appeal, then either the entry shall be removed from the register and the demand cancelled or it will advise the Council of the correct amount of the levy and an amended demand shall issue.

 Where can I find out more?

-You can contact the Planning Department on (056) 7794010 or email firstname.lastname@example.org for more information.
+Anyone with a query in relation to the Vacant Site Levy should contact the Planning Department on (056) 7794010 or email firstname.lastname@example.org.

 This website will be updated as the process progresses.

 Small Business Vacant Premises Scheme